Classical Shadows Protocol with Cirq#

 )

-In the context of an \(n\)-qubit system, where \(\rho\) is an unknown quantum state residing in a \(2^n\)-dimensional Hilbert space, the procedure of performing classical shadow involves extracting information from the state through repeated measurements.
+In an \(n\)-qubit system where \(\rho\) is an unknown quantum state in a \(2^n\)-dimensional Hilbert space, the classical shadows protocol extracts information about \(\rho\) through repeated randomized measurements.

 def simple_test_circuit(